simonecasolo/simonecasolo.github.io/index.md

 was applied alongside more traditional (Fourier) signal analysis, to condition-based monitoring (CBM) of wind turbines for energy generation.
-Data was acquired from a wind park in Norway using vibration sensors at different locations on the turbine's gearbox, recording acceleration data and its frequency spectra at infrequent intervals.<br> Topological methods were used to analyze the shape of the point cloud from vibration time series and generate topology-based key health indicators based on Betti numbers, information entropy, and signal persistence.<br>
+Data was acquired from a wind park in Norway using vibration sensors at different locations on the turbine's gearbox, recording acceleration data and its frequency spectra at infrequent intervals.
+Topological methods were used to analyze the shape of the point cloud from vibration time series and generate topology-based key health indicators based on Betti numbers, information entropy, and signal persistence.
 These indicators were tested for CBM and fault detection, successfully identifying and classifying faults in wind turbines.<br>
 This work was presented at the 8th European Conference of the Prognostics and Health Management Society [PHM-Europe 2024](https://phm-europe.org/) and a full-text paper is available on the [ArXiv at this link](https://arxiv.org/abs/2406.16380).